MeowServer/HintServiceMeow/ReadMe/README_zh.md

 var hint = new Hint()
 {
     Text = "Hello World!",
-    YCoordinateAlign = HintVerticalAlign.Top,//Means that Y coordinate represent the top side of the hint YCoordinate = 0, //Higher the Y coordinate, lower it is on the screen Alignment = HintAlignment.Right,
+    YCoordinateAlign = HintVerticalAlign.Top,//Means that the Y coordinate represents the top edge of the hint YCoordinate = 0, //Higher the Y coordinate, lower it is on the screen Alignment = HintAlignment.Right,
     FontSize = 20